 Once you've set some boundaries around your money goals, the next step is figuring out what to do and why.

-After tapping the brain of Maybe’s in-house financial advisor — we’ve put together a list of excellent books to add to your reading list.
+After tapping the brain of Maybe's in-house financial advisor, we've compiled a list of excellent books to add to your reading list.

 Here are our top five book recommendations for taking charge of your personal finances:

 #1 — Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts, by Annie Duke

 Making better decisions is easily in the top five "must-have" life skills.
 But what I loved about this book is that it showcases how to untie results from decisions.